 - After the 30 minutes, drain the shrimp but keep the lime juice.

-Then, add the following to a blender or food processor:
+3. Prepare the Sauce: Add the following to a blender or food processor:

 - 1 jalapeño